alokkumarr/my-big-project-/rtis/README.md

  parquet/json format then below is useful information.

-  We have one Dev server where RTIS is deployed at ```/opt/bda/rtis``` and MapR nodes deployed with MapR cluster.
+  We have one Dev server where RTIS is deployed.
+Deployment locatio is ```/opt/bda/rtis``` and multiple MapR nodes deployed with MapR cluster.
 RTIS is configured to point MapR cluster.

-  Environment details can be found at [confluence](https://confluence.synchronoss.net:8443/pages/viewpage.action?pageId=177065278)
+  Dev server , Mapr environment details can be found at [confluence](https://confluence.synchronoss.net:8443/pages/viewpage.action?pageId=177065278)